History of serfdom: France

-Other parts of Europe

-In other parts of Europe, there had been peasant revolts in Castille, Germany, northern France, Portugal, and Sweden.
-Although they were often successful, it usually took a long time before legal systems were changed.

 Era of the French Revolution

 The era of the French Revolution (1790s to 1820s) saw serfdom abolished in most of Western and Central Europe, while its practice remained common in Eastern Europe until the middle of the 19th century (1861 in Russia).
 In France, serfdom had been in decline for at least three centuries by the start of the Revolution, replaced by various forms of freehold tenancy.
-The last vestiges of serfdom were officially ended on August 4, 1789 with a decree abolishing the feudal rights of the nobility.
+The last vestiges of serfdom were officially ended on 4 August 1789, with a decree abolishing the feudal rights of the nobility.

 It removed the authority of the manorial courts, eliminated tithes and manorial dues, and freed those who still remained bound to the land.
 However, the decree was mostly symbolic, as widespread peasant revolts had effectively ended the feudal system beforehand; and ownership of the land still remained in the hands of the landlords, who could continue collecting rents and enforcing tenant contracts.